-Emma Lou’s Homemade Kitchen cooked frozen dog food receives the Advisor’s top rating of 5 stars.
+Emma Lou’s Homemade Kitchen Dog Food receives the Advisor’s top rating of 5 stars.

 The Emma Lou’s Homemade Kitchen product line includes 4 cooked-then-frozen dog foods.